ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 - binary numbers and control circuits

 #### 2. Apply
-- 3-bit upmod-5 counter (local reset)
+- 3-bit up mod-5 counter (local reset)
 - 3-bit down mod-6 counter (local reset)
 (- 3-bit circuit that cycles through the sequence 0-1-2-3-4-5-4-3-2-1-0-1-2-3-4-5-6-5-4-3-2-1-0-...)
 - if it can't fit, remove one flip-flop chip, and do 0-1-2-**3**-2-1-0-1-**2**-1-0-... (opens up a control signal from micro:bit)